 - Try to remove bubbles as you go, although stubborn bubbles can be pricked later with a pin to release water or air.

 Everything must be clean, and surfaces must be free of wax and grease.
-Prepare the painted surface by thoroughly cleaning with alcohol/water solution and wipe with a clean, soft, lint-free cloth, such as a microfibre.
+Prepare the painted surface by thoroughly cleaning with the alcohol/water solution and wipe with a clean, soft, lint-free cloth, such as a microfibre.
 The surface must be completely free of wax, grease, silicon and dirt.
 On automotive painted surface you may need to use a harsher paint cleaner like Prepsol or Methylated Spirits to thoroughly remove all traces of wax, etc. Make sure that you thoroughly rinse away any traces of Prepsol or methylated spirits, if used.
 Be very thorough in cleaning areas that may collect grease and gunk.
 You may need to use a clay bar or a polish to remove contaminants from the painted surfaces.
 For best results get the surface back to showroom condition.
+If you want to touchup any minor chips, do so at least a couple of days beforehand, giving the paint time to cure.

 Getting the Spray Bottles ready.

 Slip Solution: Use 2 large drops of Baby Shampoo (½ of a teaspoon, 2.5ml) to 1 litre of water.
-Pour into spray bottle and mark as “slip”.
-Note: A proper mix will sheet off of painted surfaces but not form soap bubbles.
-The slip solution is used for 90% of the job and allows you to move the piece around without sticking.
-If the film is sticking to the surface, and not sliding you may need to add a little more soap.
+Pour into the spray bottle and mark as “slip”.
+Note: A proper mix will sheet off of painted surfaces but not form large soap bubbles.
+The slip solution is used for 90% of the job and allows you to move the piece around without it sticking, and it also lubricates the surface of the film.
+If the film is sticking to the painted surface and not sliding, you may need to add a little more soap to the mix, shake it well and spray the painted surface and the film again.

-1. Check size and placement of each part prior to removing from liner.
-Make sure that you’ve got the right piece and know which way it is to be positioned.
+1. Check the size and placement of each part prior to removing the film from the liner.
+Make sure that you’ve got the correct piece and know which way it is to be positioned.

 2. Thoroughly wet the painted surface with Slip Solution.
 Thoroughly wet your hands with Slip Solution.
 Then also spray a corner of the film while it is attached to its liner (backing sheet).
-Grab a corner of the film and fold back the film and spray liberally.
-Remove the piece from the backing sheet.
+Grab the corner of the film and fold back the film and spray liberally in order to wet the exposed adhesive.
+Then remove the piece from the backing sheet, spraying the adhesive as you go..
 Wet both sides of the film with Slip Solution and position in place on the wet painted surface.
 Really wet the painted surface, the film (both sides) and your hands.

 4. Position the film part in place.
 Make a small firm vertical stroke with the squeegee down the center of the material.
 The part should now be "anchored" to the surface and should not move freely.
 If the pieces needs to be stretched to go around a convex shape you must have one end of the film “anchored” so that you can stretch the other end of the film.
-You may need to anchor it with the alcohol mix (or plain water).
+You anchor the film by using the Lock solution to remove all of the Slip Solution from under that area of the film.

 6. When you are happy with the fit and layout of the piece, dry off the surface with a microfibre cloth and examine for any water or air bubbles.
-You may be able to squeegee them out (use lots of slip solution and firmly squeegee the bubble to the nearest edge), or if not, you will need to lift the film and rewet it and squeegee it again.
+You may be able to squeegee them out (use lots of Slip solution on the surface and firmly squeegee the bubble to the nearest edge), or if not, you will need to lift the film and rewet it and squeegee it again.

 7. If all bubbles are now gone, then make sure that the edges of the film are secure.
 The best way to do this is to test the film by gently attempting to lift the edge with your fingernail.
-If it lifts, spray the alcohol solution under the film's edge and squeegee it down.
+If it lifts, spray the Lock solution under the film's edge and squeegee it down.
+Sometimes it's best to wrap the squeegee with a dry microfibre cloth, so that all of the water that is pushed out is dried up immediately.
 That should lock it down.